scrabbletank/farhome-rules/rulesdoc.md

 #### Action Points
 You gain an Action Point at levels 10 and 20.

-#### Additional Saving Throw
-You gain proficiency in a saving throw at level 12.

 ### Earning Experience
 Players earn experience after every encounter based on the difficulty of the encounter.
-Ideally characters should be leveling up once every 3-6 encounters.
+Ideally characters should be leveling up once every 4-8 encounters.
 Experience is earned based on how difficult it is for the players to overcome the encounter, not by how much experience an individual monster gives.

 ##### Encounters